 They found that hourly delays in antibiotic administration for patients with sepsis were associated with increased odds of hospital mortality, even among patients who received antibiotics within 6 hours.

-Read the full Concise Critical Appraisal by logging into the SCCM eCommunity.
+Read the full Concise Critical Appraisal by logging in to the SCCM eCommunity.
 Concise Critical Appraisal is a regular feature aimed at highlighting the best and most relevant literature from a variety of academic journals and encouraging discussion around recent studies and research.